madsobitsoe/Systemudvikling2021-cookbook/exercises/week5/index.md

 ```

 A zipfile containing all the java files above can be downloaded here [week5.zip](week5.zip).
-Not that the controller and fxml files are left out, as they are not used (yet).
+Note that the controller and fxml files are left out, as they are not used (yet).